Being the 1 in 8: Living with Infertility

-A year later, I was at work and felt a pain, a pain unlike any other because 1) it hurt like hell and 2) it was a pain that was unfortunately too familiar.
+A few years later, I was at work and felt a pain.
+A crippling pain that sent me to the floor, but one that was unfortunately too familiar.
 I knew immediately what was happening so I acted fast and had a colleague discreetly take me to the ER.
 When it was all over and done, I had another ectopic to add to my record, my remaining tube damaged, and another angel baby.
 Right after surgery, it was explained to me that after two back-to-back ectopic pregnancies, my next pregnancy had a greater than 50% chance of being another ectopic.
-I was faced with an option to keep my damaged tube and run the risk or remove it.
-I chose the latter did.
-That decision haunts me today because I always think what if they would’ve waited until I was out of harm’s way to give me that news and option?
+I was faced with an option to keep my damaged tube and run the risk of another failed pregnancy or remove it.
+I chose the latter.
+That decision haunts me to this day because I always think what if they would’ve waited until I was out of harm’s way to give me that news and option?
 What if I took my time to process my options?
 What if the third time would’ve been different?
 I can’t go back though, so onward and forward.

-With that said, if you support and love women, please be mindful of your words.
+If you support and love women, please be mindful of your words.
+Stop asking folks their plans for their uterus.
+STOP IT!
+Let people live.
 If you know someone’s struggle, don’t ask them for updates.
 They will share when and what they want.
-If you want to know someone’s plans for kids, start by asking if they want kids because every woman doesn’t want to be a mom.
-If she says no. DROP IT!
 Don’t constantly bring up kids every time you see a couple without any.
 It’s rude, inconsiderate, and could be hurtful.
 If you don’t know what to say, say nothing.